TogAr2/MinestomPvP/.github/README.md

 Not only does MinestomPvP provide combat mechanics, it also provides several related features (e.g., status effects and food).
 You can easily declare which features you want to use.

-The maven repository is available on [jitpack](https://jitpack.io/#TogAr2/MinestomPvP).
+The project is published on [maven central](https://central.sonatype.com/artifact/io.github.togar2/MinestomPvP/).

 ## Table of Contents